ElyHunt/ARPetsPortfolioMirror/proposal.md

 - Models
     - Multiple or parameterized models for a pet
     - Different pets (mouse, cat, dog, bird(?))
+    - Primarily polygons to start
 - Behaviors
     - Personalities
     - Moods
+    - Less in the face, more in the movement
 - Interface
     - Application logic
     - Widgets and chrome